Colors in Spanish

 Ver las cosas de color de rosa. / Ver todo negro

--Anabel es demasiado optimista.
+Anabel es demasiado optimista.

 +No, es una chica muy positiva.